nrgupta/neilgupta/README.md

 Welcome to My Personal Website Repository
-Hi there! 👋 I'm Neil Gupta, and this repository contains the code and structure for my personal website: neilg2001.github.io/neilgupta.
+Hi there!
+I'm Neil Gupta ...

+This repository contains the code and structure for my personal website: neilg2001.github.io/neilgupta.

 This site serves as my online portfolio and resume, where I share my background, experiences, and interests.

 About the Website
 The website offers a glimpse into my life, career, and hobbies.
 It includes sections about my education, my work as a Software Engineer at PayPal, and some of the key roles and projects I’ve worked on in the past.